PVH Corp.

-PVH Corp., formerly known as the Phillips-Van Heusen Corporation, is an American clothing company which owns brands such as Tommy Hilfiger, Calvin Klein, Warner's, Olga and True & Co.
+PVH Corp., formerly known as the Phillips-Van Heusen Corporation, is an American clothing company which owns brands such as Tommy Hilfiger and Calvin Klein.
 The company also licenses brands such as Kenneth Cole New York and Michael Kors.
-PVH is partly named after Dutch immigrant John Manning Van Heusen, who in 1910 invented a new process that fused cloth on a curve.

 Organization

-PVH is headquartered in Manhattan New York, with policy-making offices in Bridgewater, New Jersey and handling plants in Reading, Pennsylvania, Jonesville, North Carolina, and McDonough, Georgia all in the United States.
+PVH is headquartered in Manhattan, New York, with policy-making offices in Bridgewater, New Jersey and handling plants in Jonesville, North Carolina, McDonough, Georgia, and Palmetto, Georgia.